voralexan/pfg-test-task/README.md

 ```bash
 pip install -r requirements.txt
 ```
+2. Insert your domain name and access key in the start of the script.

-2. Run the script from a directory with ./certs subdirectory.
+3. Run the script from a directory with ./certs subdirectory.
 ```bash
 python dockerized_solutions.py
 ```